JABT-Industries/sentiment_trial/README.md

 Either of the above can work with display_results true or false.
   - when true, results will be displayed on stdout

+TODO:
+  - modularize sentiment engine, and sample other options